Predicting the future for biodiversity

 I used an RDA approach based on the AlleleShift R package to identify which of the 5,000 loci showed significant associations with the four environmental variables.
 I also used the RDA approach described by my colleague Dr. Chris Brauer here, which obtained similar results.
 I focused on the AlleleShift results as it was much simpler to translate this RDA for future climatic conditions (see below).

-The allele frequencies of most populations were well captured by the RDA model, with strong correlation between RDA-predicted and real allele frequencies (R2 > 0.93), expect for Population 1 (R2 = 0.22, mostly driven by one outlier SNP).
+The allele frequencies of most populations were well captured by the RDA model, with strong correlation between RDA-predicted and real allele frequencies (R2 > 0.93), except for Population 1 (R2 = 0.22, mostly driven by one outlier SNP).
 In total, 72 of the 5,000 loci (1.44%) showed statistically significant associations – however, most of these were only weakly correlated with one of the environmental variables (see histograms below).
-As is commonly done in GEA approaches, I focus on only those loci with “decent” (R > 0.3) association with at least one environmental variable – this reduced the number to 10 putatively adaptive loci.
+As is commonly done in GEA approaches, I focus on only those loci with “decent” (R > 0.3) association to at least one environmental variable – this reduced the number to 10 putatively adaptive loci.

 Within the most strongly associated SNPs, it appears that many of them are associated with precipitation seasonality (Bio15), although this might be due to the fact that most populations cluster at either low or high values (i.e. the full range of seasonality is not well sampled across the populations).